-When you submit your retirement application through miAccount, a summary of your selections is immediately available to you including your retirement effective date, insurance choices, and tax exemptions requested.
+When you submit your retirement application in miAccount, a summary of your selections is immediately available to you including your retirement effective date, insurance choices, and tax exemptions requested.
 It will also give you a preliminary pension estimate, which will not include your final salary, final payouts, or any recently purchased service credit.
 If you submit a paper retirement application, we will send you a benefit summary letter about 10-14 days after we receive all completed application materials.

 Final salary confirmation

 After your termination date, we will verify your last day worked and your final salary.
 Your payroll record does not reflect this information until you terminate employment and receive your final paycheck.
 This step ensures all your wages are reported along with any final payouts.

 Once we have your final wage and service information, we will verify your pension eligibility and put you on the retirement payroll.
 You'll get an award letter that tells you how much your pension payment is and when you can expect it.
 This letter details how your pension was calculated as well as any deductions (insurance premiums, taxes) reflected in the payment amount.
 Keep the information in a safe place so you have and easy-to-find record of your pension benefits.

 Your first pension payment should arrive one to three months after you terminate your employment and receive your last paycheck, provided you meet all eligibility requirements and all required retirement forms are on file with ORS.
 If that first payment is delayed while we gather final salary information, you will be paid retroactive to your retirement effective date.

 Pensions are paid on the 25th of each month for the month they are due.
 If the 25th falls on a weekend or holiday, watch for your payment on the preceding business day.
 December payments are issued about one week early.

 Your statements are available at any time in miAccount.
 You will also be mailed a statement periodically.